Nardus/nardusmollentze.com/content/publication/2021/interferome_bias/index.md

 ---
-title: "The ‘antiviral state’ has shaped the CpG composition of the vertebrate interferome to avoid self-targeting"
+title: "The antiviral state has shaped the CpG composition of the vertebrate interferome to avoid self-targeting"
 authors:
 - Andrew Shaw
 - Suzannah Rihn